Dr. Elizabeth-Anne Stewart: Wedding Officiant Listed in The Knot's HALL OF FAME

 Most of my Wedding Officiating is in the Chicago area.
 However, as more and more couples are choosing natural spots for outdoor weddings, I am spending more time "behind the wheel" than ever before -- sometimes as long as 4 hours per wedding, in heavy traffic conditions!
 Travel within a 10 mile radius of downtown Chicago (starting point, The Art Institute) is included in my fee; travel beyond 10 miles will be billed at $1.50 per mile, both directions.
 For example, if the ceremony is to be held in Kildeer, IL and the distance from The Art Institute to the venue is 39 miles, my travel fee would be based on 58 miles (having subtracted 10 miles in each direction): $87.00.
 Travel 100 miles beyond Chicago needs to be discussed on a case by case basis.

-Please note that you are responsible for procuring your Marriage License at least 24 hours before the ceremony and no more than 60 days before your wedding; the license must be for the State and County in which you are getting married.
+Please note that you are responsible for procuring your Marriage License at least 24 hours before the ceremony and no more than 60 days before your wedding; the license must be for the state and county in which you are getting married.
 For example, if your ceremony is to be held in Chicago, you need a license for Cook County. http://www.cookcountyclerk.com/vitalrecords/Pages/default.aspx

 I also officiate in other counties and states which have their own requirements.
 If you do not present your license before the ceremony, I cannot legally officiate!

 Within 2-3 days of your wedding, I will send you a signed, scanned copy of your Marriage License and the tracking number for certified USPS mail (with return receipt).
 After about 10 days, you will be able to order copies of your Marriage Certificate; this is the legal document on file in the County which proves you are actually married!
+Given the slowness of the mail, couples can also hand deliver their own completed marriage license provided they sign a waiver of liability, assuming all responsibility for the document -- licenses do get lost!

 Professional Wedding Officiants do more than read the script -- they deliver the experience!